MSCA-LIKE/OpenScienceTrainingCourse/seminar1/slides.md

 ---

-# Acknowledgments

-+ These slides were created from markdown and processed on GitHub using Pandoc.
-+ The slides are based on an example by Peter Conrad, available at http://www.peterconrad.com/markdown/slide-templates/.

----

 # Next events

 + **Self study 1:** Background reading (https://github.com/LIKE-ITN/OpenScienceTrainingCourse/blob/master/selfstudy1.md)
 + **Seminar 2:** Guiding principles (https://github.com/LIKE-ITN/OpenScienceTrainingCourse/blob/master/seminar2.md)

+---

 ## Self study 1: Background reading

-See resources in the LIKE Open Science Training Course GitHub repository
+Read at least one of the introductory documents from the list in the [LIKE Open Science Training Course GitHub repository](https://github.com/LIKE-ITN/OpenScienceTrainingCourse/blob/master/selfstudy1.md)

+---

+# Appendices

+---

+## About these slides

++ These slides were created from markdown and processed on GitHub using Pandoc.
++ The slides are based on an example by Peter Conrad, available at http://www.peterconrad.com/markdown/slide-templates/.
++ For more information about Pandoc slides, see https://pandoc.org/MANUAL.html#producing-slide-shows-with-pandoc.

+---